 Do they peel so easily I'm doing a slightly weird crazy dance in my kitchen?
 The answer, of course, is a resounding YES!!

-(This is where you start imagining your glorious egg salad, your jaw dropping deviled eggs, and your avocado and egg toast in the morning – all featuring your beautiful hard boiled eggs!!)
+(This is where you start imagining your glorious egg salad, old fashioned ham salad, and your jaw dropping deviled eggs, and your avocado and egg toast in the morning - all featuring your beautiful hard boiled eggs!!)

 I started making Instant Pot hard boiled eggs a few months ago.
-Now I make them every week to have on hand for easy breakfasts and snacks.
-If you have and Instant Pot or digital pressure cooker and have been too scared to use it, read my post about Instant Pot Fear – (It’s a Thing).
+Now I make them every week to have on hand for easy breakfasts and snacks like my Instant Pot Egg Bites recipe.
+If you have and Instant Pot or digital pressure cooker and have been too scared to use it, read my post about Instant Pot Fear - (It's a Thing).

 Some pressure cookers have an Instant Pot egg setting.
 Mine does not and yours doesn't need to either!
 So don't rush out to buy a new pot; just follow my instructions below.